wattanunteeratanapong/Rainbow-Six-Siege-Alpha-Pack-Simulation/README.md

-# Rainbow Six Siege Alpha Pack Analysis
+# Rainbow Six Siege Alpha Pack Simulation

 Have you ever wonder how many matches you have to play to get one alpha pack in R6?<br />